p-sun/iOSMultiplayerTemplate/README.md

 # VisionProMultiplayer
-Bluetooth or Wifi Networking with Apple's Multipeer Connectivity framework for hackathons.
+Bluetooth or WiFi Networking with Apple's Multipeer Connectivity framework for hackathons.
 Builds for all iOS, including Vision Pro, iPhone, and iPad.
+For best performance across real devices, disable WiFi to use bluetooth connection.

 ### Game Demo
 You're the mallet with the star.
 When the white puck enters a hole, the last person to touch the white puck with their mallet scores a point!